SRM-Hackathon/Team-Gen-Y/README.md

 We have used knn algorithm for model training

-# Backend
+# BackEnd
-We've used several NPM packages like express, dotenve, nodemone etc to start and maintaint our server.
+We've used several NPM packages like express, dotenve, nodemone etc to start and maintain our server.

-# Frontend
+# FrontEnd
-We've used volley for fetching APIS and Google Material Design APIS.
+We've used volley for fetching API's and Google Material Design API's.